DevMountain/GitHub-Standard/README.md

 <br />

-If you are able to provide a picture of how the front-end changed, include a screenshot or giphy after code solutions.
-Providing screenshots and/or giphies help the project become more digestible for students.
+Provide a screenshot or a giphy show casing the functionality / layout change(s).
+Providing these screenshots / giphies also help break up the text and provide visual checkpoints for the student.
+This helps make the project more digestible.

 ## Step 2